 Seeking treatment to cease cocaine use is therefore essential, not only to prevent deterioration of psychological health but also to prevent the physical effects of crack and cocaine use from causing long-term health concerns.

-Cocaine and crack affect many different kinds of people for equally as many different reasons.
+Cocaine and crack affect many different kinds of people for many different reasons.
 Some young people turn to cocaine because they have seen it glamorized in movies or on television, and they fall prey to peer pressure among friends at school or work.
 Other people have grown up in an environment that normalizes cocaine or crack use, and they do not realize that life without drugs is an option for them.
 But one of the main reasons that cocaine and crack take such a strong hold on their users is that these drugs have the powerful ability to boost mood and energy and to stave off negative feelings.